Menu

 Director and facilitator, Rachel Swain, is an award-winning Youth Theatre Practitioner, with over 25 years teaching experience, Rachel writes original Youth Theatre productions to ensure all young people have their moment to shine.
 Her youth group ‘Dramatically Different Brixham’ has been the resident Youth Theatre in Brixham for over 10 years and ‘Dramatically Different Teignmouth’ has been a huge success since it was established in 2019.

-There are two weekly sessions on a Wednesday - please make sure you book into the correct session.
+Suitable for ages 7 to 18 years There are two weekly sessions on a Wednesday - please make sure you book into the correct session.
 The earlier group at 4pm will be for younger children and the later group at 5.15pm will be for the older age group, but we are very happy to vary this depending on what suits your individual child, so please contact us if you wish to discuss.

 Session 1 ‘Juniors’ 4pm to 5pm - Younger age group (typically age 7 to 9)